taldr27/Epic-Games-Redesign/README.md

 # Epic-Games
-This project will contain a re-design for Epic games shop.
+This project will contain a re-design for the Epic games shop.

 Work in progress...
 Styles made for a screen of 1440px size.
 Login/Register has mobile version but no functionality yet.